osrf/gazebo_tutorials/gravity_compensation/tutorial.md

 Gravity compensation is a technique used to mitigate the effects of gravity on a robot's behavior.
 A model of the robot and its current configuration are used to estimate the gravitational forces acting on the robot's links and the joint efforts necessary to balance them.
 Ideally, gravity compensation would cancel out accelerations due to gravity while allowing the robot to comply with other external forces.

-We will begin by controlling a mass on a linear actuator using PID feedback and then see how gravity compensation can improve control.
+We will begin by controlling a 0.1 kg mass on a linear actuator using PID feedback and then see how gravity compensation can improve control.

 # PID Control
 ## P Control